-- How does the child/youth control their emotions? - Do they get upset or frustrated easily? - Do they overreact if someone criticizes or rejects them? - Does the child/youth seem to have dramatic mood swings?
+- How does the child/youth control their emotions? - Does the child/youth become angry easily? - Does the child become angry when facing rejection or criticism? - Does the child/youth seem to have dramatic mood swings?

-- No evidence of any needs; no need for action.No evidence of any anger control problems. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - History, suspicion, or evidence of some problems with controlling anger.
-Child/youth may sometimes become verbally aggressive when frustrated. - 2 Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed. - Child/youth's difficulties with controlling anger are impacting functioning in at least one life domain.
-Child/youth's temper has resulted in significant trouble with peers, family, coworkers and/or school.
+- 0 No evidence of any needs; no need for action.
+No evidence of any anger control problems. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.

+History, suspicion, or evidence of some problems with controlling anger.
+Child/youth may sometimes become verbally aggressive when frustrated.

+2 Need is interfering with functioning.
+Action is required to ensure that the identified need is addressed.

+Child/youth's difficulties with controlling anger are impacting functioning in at least one life domain.
+Child/youth's temper has resulted in significant trouble with peers, family, co-workers and/or school.
 Anger may be associated with physical violence.
-Others are likely quite aware of anger potential. - 3 Need is dangerous or disabling; requires immediate and/or intensive action.
+Others are likely quite aware of anger potential.

+3 Need is dangerous or disabling; requires immediate and/or intensive action.
 Child/youth's temper or anger control problem is dangerous.
 Child/youth frequently gets into fights that are often physical.
 Others likely fear the child/youth.